sunpy/sunpy.org/posts/2021/2021-10-08_nasa_osftl_grant.rst

 What will the money pay for?
 ----------------------------

-The money awarded to this proposal will pay for development time:
+The money awarded to this proposal will pay for:

-  * Albert Shih will manage the project and be funded to spend some time in his role as `sunpy.coordinates` maintainer.
+  * Albert Shih will manage the project and augment parts of `sunpy.coordinates`.
-  * Stuart Mumford will be funded to work on infrastructure for all sponsored and affiliated packages as discussed in `sunpy/sunpy-project#2 <https://github.com/sunpy/sunpy-project/issues/2>`__.
+  * Stuart Mumford will work on infrastructure for all sponsored and affiliated packages as discussed in `sunpy/sunpy-project#2 <https://github.com/sunpy/sunpy-project/issues/2>`__.
-  * A 70% FTE role will be funded based at NASA GSFC focusing on the outreach and large dataset support components of the project.
+  * Will Barnes will work on the training/outreach and large-dataset-support components of the project.

 Finally
 -------

 This is a major milestone for SunPy - it is the first significant amount of funding dedicated to directly working on the long term sustainability of the project.
-Everyone currently involved in the project is hopeful that this funding will help to significantly grow SunPy; both the core package and the ecosystem of other packages we want to grow around it.
+This funding will help to significantly grow SunPy, both the core package and the ecosystem of associated packages.